-There's really nothing more exciting than knowing that Thanksgiving and Christmas are around the corner and I have an excuse to eat Apple Crisp and Mix for breakfast and dessert every day of the week!
+There's really nothing more exciting than knowing that Christmas is around the corner and I have an excuse to eat Apple Crisp and Mix for breakfast and dessert every day of the week!
+This is the dessert I reach for all fall and winter long, right alongside my Puff Pastry Apple Galette, Brown Butter Bourbon Pecan Pie, and Peach Blackberry Cobbler.

 Why I Love This Recipe